brianmay/resume/docs/experience.rst

 for real time updates and celery for scheduled tasks and Vue as the JavaScript framework.

+In working for this company I gained experience in working as part of a formal development team in a large company.

 The University of Melbourne
 ---------------------------
 | Python Developer,
 | April 2016 to present

 Resurrect Karaage.
+Work with Python, Django, LDAP.
 Fix tests in Karaage.
 Setup Travis tests for Karaage.
 Fix AAF/Shibboleth usability issues.
 Setup new Karaage installation for University of Melbourne.
-Update tests
+Update tests to latest modern standards.

 Freexian (Debian LTS)
 ---------------------